localwu/JumpTo/README.md

 # JumpTo
-A simple web redirection tool with whitelist and mapping control.
+A simple web redirection tool with allowlist and mapping control.
 ## Purpose

 ## More